junting-huang/east_asian_studies_curriculum/README.md

-## Mapping Chinese Studies Curriculum: What are the Most Assigned Texts in the Field?
+## Mapping Chinese Studies Curriculum

 This is an archive for all notebook files created for the Mapping Chinese Studies Project.